Employers

 Interns & graduates are a cost effective way to bring fresh energy and ideas into your teams, challenge the status quo, and deliver project work.
 Summer of Tech employers regularly tell us that their interns are delivering value (and getting in front of customers) before the end of summer!

-We’ve got the talent, the team, the platform and the events employers need to hire top junior talent with ease.
+We’ve got the talent, the team, the platform and the recruitment events employers need to hire top junior talent with ease.
 Join us today.

 How it works